tma0si3/cr-examples/iot-things/README.md

 This repository contains examples for using the Bosch IoT Things in the cloud.

-## Preparation
+## Preparation for Java Developers

 ### Maven Repository

-In order to be able to run the examples (or to implement your own), you need the "Bosch IoT Central Registry Integration Client" (short: *CRIC*).
+In order to be able to run the examples (or to implement your own), you need the "Bosch IoT Things - Integration Client".
 This is available via our public Maven repository.
 Add following Maven-Repository to your Maven `settings.xml`:

 ```